EFL - ESL activities and games for expressing ability and possibility

 More B1 ESL lesson plans

 Our suggested next lesson is on using just, yet and already with the present perfect.
 If you've found these materials useful, be sure to check out our full list of intermediate ESL lesson plans.
 For other levels, have a look at our complete selection of EFL - ESL lesson plans.
-If you use an Android device, try out the TEFL Handbook app.
+If you use an iOS or Android device, try out the TEFL Handbook app.
 An ESL lesson planner for English teachers.
 It has a lot more content and gives you faster access to our ESL resources, making it easier to use in class.